How Many Credits Do Online MSN Programs Require? RN-to-MSN?

 Transfer credits and prerequisite courses represent two distinct aspects of the credit system in online MSN programs.

 Transfer credits refer to the credits a student has earned in previous educational programs that can be applied toward their current degree program.
 These credits are usually granted for courses completed at another accredited institution and can be used to satisfy specific requirements in the MSN program.
-For instance, Galen College of Nursing allows transferring certain credit hours as outlined in their transfer credit policy.
+For instance, Galen College of Nursing allows the transfer of certain credit hours as outlined in its transfer credit policy.

 Prerequisite courses are credits earned from courses that must be completed before students can take more advanced courses in their MSN program.
 These prerequisites ensure students have the necessary foundational knowledge to succeed in their chosen field.
 For example, the master of science in nursing program at Johns Hopkins University requires at least 17 to 21 prerequisite credits from students with non-nursing bachelor’s degrees.